djreiss/MeDiChI/README.md

    help("MeDiChI-data") ## describes the included data
    ```

-9. You can also take a look at the MeDiChI (package vignette)[MeDiChI/inst/doc/MeDiChI.pdf].
+9. You can also take a look at the MeDiChI [package vignette](MeDiChI/inst/doc/MeDiChI.pdf).

 This is MeDiChI version 0.4.1.